 Why is a Non-Owner Car Insurance More Affordable

-A non-owner car insurance in Wisconsin is cheaper because, unlike a regular policy, it only provides liability coverage, which pays for the injuries and property damage you cause to others.
-It does not include collision or comprehensive protection, so the insurer isn’t responsible for repairing, replacing the car you’re driving in case it gets damaged, stolen, or vandalized.
-Additionally, most non owner policies exclude coverage for your own medical bills unless the specific add-ons are separately purchased.
-Since this policy covers fewer risks, insurers view them as lower risk and hence lead to affordable premiums.
+Non-owner car insurance in Wisconsin is cheaper because it only provides liability coverage.
+Liability coverage only pays for the injuries and property damage you cause to others.
+It does not include collision or comprehensive protection.
+The insurer isn’t responsible for repairing, replacing the car you’re driving if it gets damaged, stolen, or vandalized.

 When & Who Should Get It